jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chords-from-melodies.md

 This can be effective when done on the first beat of a phrase, though it doesn't sound good for a bass line to be played in unison with the melody line too much.
-To add more variety to the bass line, see
+To add more variety to the bass line, see {% include chapter-link.html slug="bass-triads" %}.

 For more flexibility adding chords to melodies, see {% include chapter-link.html slug="treble-triads" %} for details.

-For more information about what chords sound good together and harmonizing a melody, see {% include chapter-link.html slug="harmony-intro" %}.
+For more information about what chords sound good together and how to harmonize a melody, see {% include chapter-link.html slug="harmony-intro" %}.